cbos/application-observability-code-challenges/challenge-01/README.md

 In one or two weeks I will come up with a blogpost with insights, observability improvements and possible solutions.

+An online guided environment is available with KillerCode, see [https://killercoda.com/observability-code-challenges](https://goto.ceesbos.nl/aocckk)

 ## Challenge

 ## Setup in this repository